Peer Health Education

-We are leaders and are responsible for running well-planned, interactive and fun events for the St. Joseph’s student body.
-We also offer workshops upon request.
+We are leaders and are responsible for running interactive and fun events for the St. Joseph’s student body.
+As students we are the voice of the Center and all the services available.
+We also offer workshops on relevant health issues upon request.

-The mission of the program is to deliver holistic health promotion programs and support to St. Joseph's University, New York students through peer educators.
-We strive to create a higher education environment that is supportive and encourages positive health promotion.
+The mission of the program is to deliver holistic health promotion programs and support to students at St. Joseph's University, New York Long Island Campus through peer education.
+We strive to create a higher education environment that is supportive and encourages positive health promotion

 The peer education program offers opportunities for the individual student and collective student body to grow through a variety of diverse experiences that are challenging, rewarding and meaningful.
-Through educational workshops and programs, supervised by student health services, the program complements and supports promoting student learning and critical thinking.
+Through educational workshops and programs, the program complements and supports promoting student learning and critical thinking.
 The program is supported through a collaborative effort from on and off-campus members of the community interested in offering help, information and support to St. Joseph's University students.